International transfer of personal data under the Data Protection Bill

 General rule for authorization of international data transfers

-The Data Protection Bill provides for certain situations in which international data transfer operations are permitted.
+The New Data Protection Law provides for certain situations in which international data transfer operations are permitted.
 The most noteworthy are:

 1. When the transfer is made to a person, entity or public or private organization subject to the legal system of a country that provides adequate levels of protection of personal data.